th1j5/ouroboros.rocks/content/docs/protocols.md

 # Transport protocol

-Packet switched networks use transport protocols on top of their [network protocols](/docs/network_protocols) in order to deal with lost or corrupted packets.
+Packet switched networks use transport protocols on top of their network protocol in order to deal with lost or corrupted packets.

 The Ouroboros Transport protocol (called the _Flow and Retransmission Control Protocol_, FRCP) has only 4 fields: